GIO: Gradient Information Optimization for Training Dataset Selection: Further FashionMNIST

 \subsection{Correlation Between Performance and KL Divergence}

 We know that under the FashionMNIST problem setup for reducing training set size, a data size was chosen beforehand, which in practice would represent a budget.
 However, beyond budget concerns, we endeavored to find out if we could use the KL divergence to predict what a good, convergent data size would be.
 Perhaps 25\% is more than enough and we could do just as well with less, or perhaps 25\% is too little to get good performance, and we might want to increase our resources before experimenting.
 In this setup, we know the KL divergence values at each data size (each iteration), and we want to see whether the shape of the KL divergence curve could indicate the shape of the performance curve at the different data sizes.
 We repeat the same experiment described in \secref{sec:fashionmnist}, but using 50 iterations (5\% data), 100 iterations (10\% data), 150 iterations (15\% data) and 200 iterations (20\% data).
+To keep the validation set at 1700, if there is not enough data left after selecting the right train size, we supplement the set with training data points from the general set.
 We plot the results of both KL divergence and performance (classification error rate) in \figref{fig:kl-div-err-rate} and describe the results in \tabref{tab:data-size-performances}.
 In \figref{fig:kl-div-err-rate}, we additionally plot error rate as a function of KL divergence and compute the coefficient of determination $R^2$.
 We find that the shape of classification error vs. data size and KL divergence vs. data size are very similar.
-Additionally, $R^2=0.97$, which indicates a high degree of correlation between KL divergence with data size and performance.
+Additionally, $R^2=0.98$, which indicates a high degree of correlation between KL divergence with data size and performance.
 Theoretically, this implies that we can use the KL divergence to pick an ideal data size if we are under budget constraints: where the KL divergence curve flattens, we are unlikely to receive much gain in performance from increasing the data size further and can use that data size with the expectation of decent performance.
 We only have a few datapoints to support this hypothesis, however, and we leave exploration of this property of the algorithm to future work.